 After vaccination, birds should be monitored to see whether immunisation occurred.
 Birds should develop a mild reaction to the vaccine, two to three days after application.

 The reaction may last for five to seven days, and depending on the type of vaccine given, may include symptoms such as respiratory noises or snickering, head shaking, watery eyes or lesions.
 Blood checks may also be done to see if birds have developed immunity.

 Vaccination might have failed if no reaction occurs.
 A poultry health technician or veterinarian might have to be consulted if the reaction lasts longer or is more severe than what is usually considered normal.

 The South African Poultry Association (SAPA) identifies human error as the main cause of vaccines failures.
 SAPA gives the following tips for good vaccination outcomes:

-- Most vaccines have to be kept at temperatures of four to eight degrees Celsius.
-So, use a cool box to maintain these temperatures during transport and store the vaccines in a reliable fridge once on the farm.
+Most vaccines have to be kept at temperatures of 4-8°C. So, use a cool box to maintain these temperatures during transport and store the vaccines in a reliable fridge once on the farm.
 If the vaccines have been delivered, ensure they are still cold when they reach the farm.

 The vaccines should be protected from direct sunlight and heat.